rootiest/zippy-klipper_config/guides/GUIDE-usb-pico.md

 Presumably you'd like to add additional components, but I would suggest starting out with just this most basic pico mcu configuration to ensure Klipper is able to connect successfully.

+If you are able to successfully start/connect Klipper with that section added to your `printer.cfg` file, you are done!

+You can now try adding some extras as described below:

 ## Useful Extras

 ### MCU Core Temperature